-County Ranking Minimum Annual Increase in No. of Jobs Credit Per Job Tier One (developed) 20 2.50% of payroll Tier Two (moderately developed) 15 5.00% of payroll Tier Three (less developed) 10 10.00% of payroll the new full-time jobs are created, the business compares the average number of full-time positions in one fiscal year with the average for the prior year.
+County Ranking Minimum Annual Increase in No. of Jobs Credit Per Job Tier One (developed) 20 2.50% of payroll Tier Two (moderately developed) 15 5.00% of payroll Tier Three (less developed) 10 10.00% of payroll

+The number of jobs must be created within one (1) year and is measured at the end of the fiscal year.
+To determine when the new full-time jobs are created, the business compares the average number of full-time positions in one fiscal year with the average for the prior year.
 When dealing with a short period, compare the short period to the same period of the prior year.
 Jobs cannot be accumulated over several years to qualify.
 The credit is available for each net new full-time job created as long as the minimum number has been achieved and maintained.
 The credit is for full-time positions only.
 Part-time jobs may not be combined to add up to a full-time job.
 The credit is based on filled positions and the employees must be employed in this state and subject to Mississippi Withholding Tax.
-A "full-time job" is a job of at least thirty-five (35) hours a week and includes leased employees.